 Lawsuits are now being filed against the makers of Concerta, Janssen Pharmaceuticals and its parent company Johnson & Johnson, over allegations the companies failed to adequately warn about drug’s potential risks.

 If you or someone you love was harmed as a result of taking Concerta, you may be entitled to financial compensation.
-The lawyers at Hood National Law Group can help you fight for the justice you and your family deserve.
+The lawyers at National Injury Attorneys, LLC can help you fight for the justice you and your family deserve.
 Call us today to speak with a member of our legal team.
 We can answer any questions you may have and see if you qualify for a Concerta Lawsuit.
 Call 1-800-214-1010 today or use the form on the right-hand side of your screen.